Generic Name: cetrorelix acetate

 Before you inject Cetrotide® yourself, please read the following instructions carefully:

-Directions for using Cetrotide® 0.25 mg or 3 mg with the enclosed needles and pre-filled syringe:
+Directions for using Cetrotide® 0.25 mg with the enclosed needles and pre-filled syringe:

 What do you do if you have used too much Cetrotide®?